 These Freezer Whole Grain Pancakes fit the bill for a healthy breakfast that is also delicious and budget friendly.
 My kids like them with a little drizzle of maple syrup.
 To make them a little more nutrient dense, top with some blueberries or banana slices.
-These will keep your school age kids full until lunch time!

 - 4 cups Spelt Flour